On Group Relative Policy Optimization Collapse in Agent Search: The Lazy Likelihood-Displacement: Lazy Likelihood Displacement in Tool-integrated GRPO

-Thus, LLD captures the failure mode where \emph{one or more response actions} exhibit negligible or even negative improvement in likelihood under the optimized policy. \end{definition}
+Therefore, LLD accounts for the failure scenario where \textbf{even correct response actions fail to boost confidence (or even reduce it)} when such an enhancement is explicitly required by the loss function. \end{definition}

-To better understand the origin of LLD, we highlight how negative gradients suppress the likelihood of correct actions.
-The following informal theorem (the formal version and proof see \cref{sec:the_p}) restates Theorem 4.4 from \citet{deng2025effect} in the setting of tool-integrated RL: \begin{theorem}[Informal: Trajectory-Level LLD in Tool-Integrated GRPO] In tool-integrated GRPO, the likelihood of an otherwise correct response can \emph{decrease} when \emph{(i)} incorrect responses of low likelihood and \emph{(ii)} incorrect responses whose embeddings closely resemble the correct one induce large negative gradients that dominate the positive updates.
-These forces jointly lead to trajectory-level Lazy Likelihood Displacement. \end{theorem}

-In the setting of \emph{tool-integrated} GRPO, we observed \textbf{with striking frequency} that the likelihood of correct responses fails to improve.
-This indicates an especially acute form of LLD ($\epsilon \leq 0$), causing a \textbf{progressive decay in the model’s overall output likelihood}.
-This compounding decay is a distinctive failure mode of Search-R1 style tool-integrated RL.
+We generalize the negative-gradient characterization of group-relative updates in~\cite{deng2025effect} to a multi-turn setting with external observations, where the learning dynamics differ qualitatively.
+We present the following informal theorem (Formal statement and proof in~\cref{sec:the_p}). \begin{theorem}[Informal: Trajectory-Level LLD in Tool-Integrated GRPO] In tool-integrated GRPO, the likelihood of a correct response action can decrease when incorrect responses satisfy two conditions: \emph{(i) Low likelihood:} The model assigns low probability to incorrect responses, causing large prediction-error weights that magnify their influence, and \emph{(ii) High embedding similarity:} Incorrect responses share similar representations with correct ones, causing negative gradients to interfere with positive updates.
+As they frequently do in tool-integrated settings (see Section~\ref{sec:correct-actions}), negative gradients dominate, causing LLD. \end{theorem} In the setting of tool-integrated GRPO, we observed \textbf{with striking frequency} that the likelihood of correct responses reduces (\cref{fig:dynamic}).
+This indicates an especially acute form of LLD ($\epsilon \leq 0$), causing a \textbf{progressive decay in the model’s output likelihood}.
+This compounding decay is a distinctive failure mode of Search-R1 style TIRL.